-INFRA2: Proposals will be supported for the provision, improvement and enhancement of advanced communication technologies within the BCA area, for education, training, and business use, and should include complete and effective:
+INFRA2: Proposals for the provision, improvement and enhancement of advanced communication technologies within the BCA for education, training and business use will be supported where they are consistent with other policies in this Plan.
+These should include:

-- Fibre optic broadband implementation. - Full 4G mobile telephone coverage, and next generation telephonic data systems, as they become available.
+• Fibre optic broadband implementation.

-• Radio and television broadcasting reception and coverage.
+- Full 4G mobile telephone coverage, and next generation telephonic data systems, as they become available. - Radio and television broadcasting reception and coverage.